pollypm/polly/README.md

 ## Contributing

 We welcome contributions!
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines and best practices.
+Please see the [Contributing](CONTRIBUTING.md) file for guidelines and best practices.

+## Code of Conduct

+Please read the [Code of Condict](CODE_OF_CONDUCT.md) to know what rules our community follows.

 ## License